bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "subnet"       (string, required) The IP/Subnet (see getpeerinfo for nodes ip) with a optional netmask (default is /32 = single ip)
+1. subnet (`String`, required): The IP/Subnet (see getpeerinfo for nodes ip) with a optional netmask (default is /32 = single ip)
-2. "command"      (string, required) 'add' to add a IP/Subnet to the list, 'remove' to remove a IP/Subnet from the list
+2. command (`String`, required): 'add' to add a IP/Subnet to the list, 'remove' to remove a IP/Subnet from the list
-3. "bantime"      (numeric, optional) time in seconds how long (or until when if [absolute] is set) the ip is banned (0 or empty means using the default time of 24h which can also be overwritten by the -bantime startup argument)
+3. bantime (numeric, optional) time in seconds how long (or until when if [absolute] is set) the ip is banned (0 or empty means using the default time of 24h which can also be overwritten by the -bantime startup argument)
-4. "absolute"     (boolean, optional) If set, the bantime must be a absolute timestamp in seconds since epoch (Jan 1 1970 GMT)
+4. absolute (boolean, optional) If set, the bantime must be a absolute timestamp in seconds since epoch (Jan 1 1970 GMT)

 #### Result